Last Updated 02/13/2023

 Helpful tips if you are filing electronically:

-- While filing electronically may allow the IRS to receive Form 1040-X faster, the processing time for mail and electronic amended tax returns are the same (16 weeks) due to the COVID-19 pandemic.
+- While filing electronically may allow the IRS to receive Form 1040-X faster, the processing time for mail and electronic amended tax returns are the same.

 How long does it take for the IRS to amend my return?